dataspark-co/eth-pool-docker-infra/README.md

 }
 ```

-Initialize the private blockchain:
+Initialize the private blockchain node:

 ```
 geth --datadir ./data init ./genesis.json
 ```

+Start up the node:

 ```
 geth {{usual parameters}} --networkid 847283914
 ```

-We can permanently disable the built-in Ethereum mainnet bootnodes by commenting
-out (deleting) all of the `enode` URIs in the file `params/bootnodes.go` and rebuilding `geth`.

 5. How to launch a second `geth` node, and connect to your private network: